LLNL/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

 performance timing bias that may be introduced by artificially reusing data in cache for example, when doing performance experiments.

+.. important:: The checksum must be computed in the same way for each variant
+               of a  kernel so that checksums for different variants can be compared to help identify differences, and potential errors in implementations, compiler optimizations, programming model
+               execution, etc.

 Also, note that the ``setUp`` and ``tearDown`` methods pass a ``VariantID`` value to data allocation and initialization, and deallocation methods so this data management can be done in a variant-specific manner as needed.